Protecting your Assets: IP Protection – essential to protect your business and your customers

 Fig. 2 Efficient prevention of fraudulent modifications by sealing the software IP with a digital signature

-IP Protection with C-Trust
+IP Protection with IAR Embedded Trust

-A key design requirement of C-Trust is to simplify the development process.
+A key design requirement of IAR Embedded Trust is to simplify the development process.
 Adding IP Protection to an application does not require the development engineer to be a crypto expert or have knowledge of the management of cryptographic keys.
 In an out-of-the-box wizard the IP Protection feature can be configured in a few simple steps.
 IP Protection settings such as “Basic signature checking” are available which protect the software IP from modifications and allows only authenticated firmware to be booted.

 It is possible to enhance this feature by selecting “Full encryption” of the firmware, which adds additional protection against reverse engineering and IP theft.